Chapter 14 Fiscal Policy

 IV.
 Fiscal policy effectiveness is questionable

-E. Fiscal Policy and the
+Editor's Note: Fiscal Policy and the

 In the initial months of the stimulus, the net government contribution to GDP growth was positive.
 As the severe recession impacted government budgets, however, state and local cuts mounted, ultimately offsetting stimulus at the national level.
-State and local cuts have very nearly run their course at this point, but the economy now faces the run-off of stimulus programmers, as well as the expiration of emergency unemployment benefits and, potentially, the expiration of lots of other tax proposals.
+See Chart State and local cuts have very nearly run their course at this point, but the economy now faces the run-off of stimulus programmers, as well as the expiration of emergency unemployment benefits and, potentially, the expiration of lots of other tax proposals.
 The President's latest plan aims to move the total government impact on growth from a drag of about 1.5 percentage points of GDP to approximately even.
 When the economy is growing at between 1% and 2% per year, a 1.5 percentage point drag on output is a very big deal indeed.

 F. Raising Taxes In 2012 Not Same As 1993